 The UC programme was launched with strong commitment from Iain Duncan Smith, the secretary of state for work and pensions from 2010 to 2016.
 Allegedly his condition to accept the work and pensions secretary role was to be allowed to implement this benefits reform.
 The promise of Duncan Smith was "to make it easier for people to access benefits.”
 Some of the improvements suggested in the reform included reducing costs and errors, and dealing more effectively with fraud.
 As stated before the House of Commons, the former secretary of state was aiming to solve a number of social problems including: “5 million people of working age are on out-of-work benefits; 1.4 million people have been on out-of-work benefits for nine of the past 10 years; 2.6 million working-age people are claiming incapacity benefits, of which about 1 million have been claiming for a decade; and almost 2 million children are growing up in workless households — one of the worst rates in Europe.”
 Even after resigning from cabinet over cuts to disability benefits in March 2016, Duncan Smith has continued to publicly support UC.

-Despite the broad support across the DWP and civil service in the outset of the programme, there was not universal support for UC in the government.
+Despite the broad support across the DWP and civil service at the outset of the programme, there was not universal support for UC in the government.
 For example, Francis Maude declined several times to back UC publicly despite having worked closely with Ian Duncan Smith as well as DWP officials involved in the initiative.
 However, Maude’s reservations apparently concerned the implementation of UC, not the initiative itself.
 According to the Telegraph, the former Minister of the Cabinet Office commented in January 2014 about the UC: “It’s [UC] a brilliant policy and it’s completely the right thing to do.
 But the implementation was pretty lamentable and the public accounts committee have highlighted that.”

 In the first two years of UC’s implementation major problems around the design of the project and its execution threatened the success of the reform.
 What is more, throughout the initial development phases, reports of limited progress were apparently overlooked.
 Rachel Reeves argued that Ian Duncan Smith insisted repeatedly on UC committing to the timeline and the budget, and that Ministers rejected warning reports that the schedule would not be met.
 In line with this perception of DWP not acknowledging the scale of the problem, in 2013 the PAC reported that “The lack of oversight allowed the Department’s Universal Credit team to become isolated and defensive, undermining its ability to recognise the size of the problems the programme faced and to be candid when reporting progress.”